-In many cases where police report incidents of female-to-male violence, it is not domestic violence per se, and rather a physical altercation (which are reported by more than 50% of couples to sporadically occur).
-According to experts in the field, domestic violence involves systematic campaigns of terror by a “Dr. Jekyll and Mr. Hyde” type abuser that employs systematic use of tactics of violence, to include verbal and emotional assaults, with intent to tear down, demoralize the sense of self and agency of another, to subvert their will, enforce control, exploit with impunity.
+In many cases where police report incidents of female-to-male violence, it is not domestic violence per se, and rather a physical altercation (which 50% of couples report they sporadically engage in).
+According to experts in the field, unlike the type of violence used by women, a domestic violence offender methodical uses a campaign of terror, combined with a “Dr. Jekyll and Mr. Hyde” type alternating with love bombing, with intent to dominate, control and tear down the sense of self and agency of their partner, to get them to participate in their own abuse and exploitation.

 Of course, any violence is wrongful.
-The point of this discussion is to reveal what is hidden from view, that: violence is not gender neutral.
+The point of is, that: violence is not gender neutral.

 From boyhood, a “code of silence” is enforced on boys and men who experience assault (mostly by other men, or older/bigger boys) as a mainstream practice, for example, the practice of bullying or hazing, which are justified as “boys will be boys” behaviors.
 The same forces that give legitimacy to hazing and bullying for boys and men, however, also legitimize domestic violence and assault against women, and other groups “deemed inferior,” such as “weak” men, gays, children, etc.

 2. The crimes committed by APDs are not gender neutral.